Occupational Therapy in the Acute Care Setting

 - Code status

-After you check the patient’s information, you’ll also want to check in with the patient’s nurse beforehand to confirm they are okay to treat.
+After you chart review your patient’s information and are ready to begin, you’ll also want to check in with the patient’s nurse beforehand to confirm they are okay to treat.

-This is because orders can change, and vitals can change.
-Nurses in this setting are usually ahead of the game compared to the computer information if anything changes suddenly.
+This is because things can happen quickly in acute care, and may not yet be in the computer.
+Orders can change, and patient’s status can quickly change.
+Nurses in this setting are typically ahead of the game compared to the computer information if anything changes suddenly.

-Patients in acute care, especially in intensive care, will have more lines and tubes than you know what to do with.
-You’ll be heavily relying on the nurses to make sure you aren’t accidentally disconnecting anything during treatment.
+Patients in acute care, especially in intensive care, might have more lines and tubes than you know what to do with.
+In the ICU especially, you’ll be relying on the nurses to make sure you aren’t accidentally disconnecting anything during treatment.

-What Interventions Can OTs Even Do in Acute Care?
+What Interventions Can OTs Do in Acute Care?

 Interventions will greatly vary from patient to patient.
-An OT might have a patient in a coma on a ventilator, or a patient that just had a hip replacement and is up and moving.
+An OT might work with a low-functioning patient on a ventilator, or with a high-level patient that just had a hip replacement and is up and moving.

-Grooming or dressing sitting edge of bed can mean a world of difference to a patient who hasn’t done oral hygiene in days/weeks.
+Grooming or dressing sitting edge of bed can mean a world of difference to a patient who hasn’t done oral hygiene in days and needs to build up strength and sitting balance.

-Bedside commode transfers and toilet transfers are also a favorite of mine, along with standing tolerance grooming or bathing at the sink.
+Bedside commode transfers and toilet transfers are also a personal favorite, along with grooming or bathing at the sink to address standing tolerance and balance functionally.

 This can run the gamut from safety post-discharge, information on the diagnosis, to additional rehabilitation recommendations.
 (For an in-depth review of caregiver education topics, check out 10 Family Education Topics for Occupational Therapists from the My OT Spot blog.)